Why reporting is important

 - Encourage them to seek counseling, medical assistance, or to file a report with the police after you have explained your role and obligations.

 - Notify appropriate officials within 24 hrs. with written details of the alleged incident.
-You can submit a report via the Student of Concern link or by contacting the Title IX Coordinator:
+You can submit a report via the Student Support Request form or by contacting the Title IX Coordinator:

 Cindy Vaios, Title IX Coordinator, firstname.lastname@example.org, 404-364-8479